sizhe-li/sizhe-li.github.io/_posts/2025-03-15-jacobian-fields-tutorial.md

 # Jacobian Fields

 Jacobian Fields is an approach that aims to address problems we posed above.
-The core idea is to spatialize the conventional end-effector Jacobian in robot dynamics, and compuute a field of such operators in the Euclidean space.
+The core idea is to spatialize the conventional end-effector Jacobian in robot dynamics, and compute a field of such operators in the Euclidean space.
 We encourage the readers to refer to Chapter 5 of Modern Robotics <d-cite key="lynch2017modern"></d-cite> for details on manipulator Jacobians.

 ### Background: system Jacobian